 earning a 96% pass rate.
 Get started now For Free

 A major component of nursing responsibilities includes performing health assessments on new or returning clients.
 A health assessment can be general, encompassing past medical history and a head-to-toe assessment, or can be specific and diseases related, such as assessing for cancers or alcoholism.
 The assessment you provide as a nurse will vary based on your role and based on the setting in which you practice.
 A health assessment in general will consist of observations and measurements in order to identify problems or keep the client safe.
 This Health Assessment NCLEX® Review aims to provide readers with an understanding of health assessment in order to prepare for daily responsibilities as a nurse as well as the NCLEX® exam.

 Importance of Health Assessment

-Health assessments serve the purpose of identifying current problems, identifying problems the patient is at risk for, keeping the patient alive and/or stable, and treating any current problems.
-Thorough, accurate health assessments create the pathway for the patient’s treatment and care plan.
-Performing a health assessment requires organization, focus, and competence with each patient.
+Health assessments serve the purpose of identifying current problems, identifying problems the client is at risk for, keeping the client alive and/or stable, and treating any current problems.
+Thorough, accurate health assessments create the pathway for the client’s treatment and care plan.
+Performing a health assessment requires organization, focus, and competence with each client.

 Prior to Starting a Health Assessment